merima98/Node.js-exercises_REST_API/README.md

 ### 8. *WORKING WITH GraphQL*

 - Write *npm install --save graphql express-graphql* in the terminal, to be enabled working with GraphQL.
+- Write *npm install --save validator* in the terminal, to be enabled working with validation.